Particular/docs.particular.net/nservicebus/wcf/index.md

 ## Routing

-By default a request is routed to the local endpoint instance.
+By default, a request is routed to the local endpoint instance.
 It is possible to override the routing behavior with:

 snippet: WcfRouting